caronc/apprise-api/README.md

 | `APPRISE_CONFIG_DIR` | Defines an (optional) persistent store location of all configuration files saved.
 By default:<br/> - Configuration is written to the `apprise_api/var/config` directory when just using the _Django_ `manage runserver` script.
 However for the path for the container is `/config`.
 | `APPRISE_STATELESS_URLS` | For a non-persistent solution, you can take advantage of this global variable.
 Use this to define a default set of Apprise URLs to notify when using API calls to `/notify`.
 If no `{KEY}` is defined when calling `/notify` then the URLs defined here are used instead.
 By default, nothing is defined for this variable.
 | `SECRET_KEY`       | A Django variable acting as a *salt* for most things that require security.
 This API uses it for the hash sequences when writing the configuration files to disk.
 | `ALLOWED_HOSTS`    | A list of strings representing the host/domain names that this API can serve.
 This is a security measure to prevent HTTP Host header attacks, which are possible even under many seemingly-safe web server configurations.
 By default this is set to `*` allowing any host.
-Use space to delimit more then one host.
+Use space to delimit more than one host.
 | `DEBUG`            | This defaults to `False` however can be set to `True` if defined with a non-zero value (such as `1`).